lib/pq/README.md

 	* `require` - Always SSL (skip verification)
 	* `verify-full` - Always SSL (require verification)

+Use single quotes for values that contain whitespace:

+    "user=pqgotest password='with spaces'"

 See http://golang.org/pkg/database/sql to learn how to use with `pq` through the `database/sql` package.

 ## Tests